What to Expect

 Click here for more information about our conference events.

 Handouts, materials, and recordings from conference events will be available for thirty days after the conference.

 The Center for the Advancement of Teaching strives to make this conference accessible to ensure full participation by persons with disabilities.
 Each presentation and session will be designed and conducted with full participation in mind.
 Therefore, we have asked all session presenters to make their sessions and materials accessible by having all materials with text checked for accessibility and having all of the poster session recordings captioned or transcripted.
-In addition, we are asking all breakout session presenters to record their Zoom sessions.
-Zoom creates post-recording transcripts of the session, and the recordings and transcripts, as well as session materials, will be available on our conference website shortly after the conference has concluded.
+In addition, we are asking all breakout session presenters to turn on the live auto closed captioning as well as record their Zoom sessions.
+Zoom creates post-recording transcripts of the session.
+All recordings and transcripts, as well as session materials, will be available on our conference website shortly after the conference has concluded.

 Zoom, the videoconferencing system used for this conference, has accessibility features that will maximize your experience.
 Please see their guide for more information.

-If you have needs that extend beyond this, feel free to indicate on the registration form or contact our staff at firstname.lastname@example.org.
+If you have needs that extend beyond this, feel free to indicate on the registration form or contact Lacey Harmantzis at email@example.com.